mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/07-Other-Interesting-Submissions.md

 The complete code can be found at: https://github.com/wpiekutowski/s1-final

 What makes W.P.'s solution interesting is the way the code is organized.
-W.P. identified five classes that together make up the functionality necessary to have a working Ruby table implementation.
+He identified five classes that together make up the functionality necessary to have a working Ruby table implementation.
 Besides the Table class, there are classes representing the collection of rows and columns (Table::RowsProxy and Table::ColumnsProxy), as well as a class for an individual row and an individual column (Table::Row and Table::Column).

 Here is an overview of the responsibility and and features of each: